7 Diwali Sweets With a Crossover Flavor

 - Mix all the ingredients in a microwave-safe bowl and microwave it – stirring occasionally till the water is evaporated.
 It can take between 10 -15 minutes depending on the microwave power.
 You can also cook the same on the stove if you don’t want to use the microwave.

 Meanwhile, crush the Graham Crackers using a ziplock bag and a rolling pin.
 Once the mixture starts looking powdery, it is ready to be rolled into balls.
-Get your child to help in making the balls and rolling them in the Graham Cracker power.
+Get your child to help in making the balls and rolling them in the Graham Cracker powder.

 Enjoy your Pumpkin Spice Laddoos, a festive Fall dessert that you can repeat or save for Halloween too!